Keith Cirkel

 .Card[data-align=center] { text-align: center; }

-This might look similar to BEM, it has a lot of the same benefits.
-When authoring CSS it's certainly similar, but it demonstrates its advantage when we come to authoring the HTML:
+It might look similar to BEM, and has a lot of the same benefits.
+When authoring CSS it's certainly similar, but it demonstrates its advantage when we come to authoring the HTML, which is that it is much easier to distinguish each of the states discretely:

 <div class="Card" data-size="big" data-align="center"></div>

-It's also quite straightforward to make values dynamic in JS:
+It's also far more straightforward to make values dynamic with JS:

 function changeCardSize(card, newSize: 'big' | 'small' | 'medium') {